-Gaza buries journalist killed after covering mass protests
+Gaza buries journalist killed while covering mass protests

 It says Hamas is exploiting the mass marches as a cover for attacking the border fence, and has vowed to prevent a breach at all costs.
 The military said that on Friday protesters hurled several explosive devices and firebombs, using the thick plumes of smoke from burning tires as cover, and that several attempts to cross the fence were thwarted.

+“The Return March is a battle of truth and awareness,” Haniyeh said of the protests.
+“Yasser held his camera to direct the arrows of truth to convey the image of the besieged people.”

+At the funeral, Murtaja’s body was draped in a Palestinian flag with his flak jacket reading “press” placed upon him as he was carried through the streets of Gaza.
+The drone he had used for shooting footage of Gaza hovered above to film his funeral.
+Dozens of his close friends and colleagues were sobbing after the coffin was taken out of the morgue.

-Murtaja, 30, was the co-founder of Ain media, a local TV production company that has done projects, including aerial drone video, for foreign media clients such as BBC and Al Jazeera English.
+Murtaja, 30, was the co-founder of Ain media, a local TV production company that has done projects, including aerial drone video, for foreign media clients such as the BBC and Al Jazeera English.
+He was one of the first to bring a drone camera into Gaza and his images captivated many of its residents who have never seen Gaza from above since it has no airport or skyscrapers.

-Murtaja was not affiliated with Hamas or any other militant group.
 His death, along with the other recent casualties, seemed likely to draw renewed criticism from rights groups that have branded Israel’s open-fire orders on the border as unlawful, after Israel’s defense minister warned that those approaching the fence were risking their lives.

+Three other journalists sustained tear gas injuries and at least one cameraman a gunshot in his leg, health ministry and media activists reported.

+AIDA, a network of more than 70 non-government organizations operating in the Palestinian territories, condemned Saturday what they called “the unlawful killing of civilians” Friday.
+It follows accusations from the United Nations’ human rights office that it has indications of Israeli forces using “excessive force” the previous week.

 Just two weeks ago, Murtaja posted a drone photo of Gaza’s seaport at sunset on his Facebook page with the following caption: “I wished I could take this photo from the sky, not from land.
 My name is Yasser Murtaja, I am 30 years old.
 I live in Gaza City.
 I have never traveled.”